yrdsb-peths/final-greenfoot-project-ches85/README.md

 The chess-inspired game
 This game is inspired from the game of chess.
-In this game, you will run around as the king, which is the most important piece.
+In this game, you will fight with an army of checker pieces, and only have the king.
-You will try to run to the castle to meet your queen, and fight the enemies.